Some basic security suggestions to protect your home

 - Key-operated bolts can be fitted to other external doors, not required to be opened from the outside, in place of some of the more expensive security locks available.

-- Always lock doors and windows when going out, even though you may intend being away only a few minutes.Always lock doors and windows before settling down for the evening.
+- Make sure lock doors and windows when going out, even though you may intend being away only a few minutes.Always lock doors and windows before settling down for the evening.

 - Always ask officials for identification, if in doubt, keep them out and ask them to come back when you have a friend or relation with you.